Which of the following is the largest organ in the human body? | Channels for Pearson+

 1

-Step 2: Recognize that the skin is classified as an organ because it consists of multiple layers of tissue (epidermis, dermis, and hypodermis) and performs vital functions such as protection, temperature regulation, and sensation.
+Step 2: Recall the definition of the skin.
+The skin is considered an organ because it consists of multiple layers of tissue that perform functions such as protection, temperature regulation, and sensation.

-Step 3: Compare the size of the listed organs.
-The liver, lungs, and heart are internal organs, but the skin covers the entire external surface of the body, making it the largest organ by area and weight.
+Step 3: Compare the size of the skin to other organs listed in the question.
+The skin covers the entire body, making it the largest organ by surface area and weight.

-Step 4: Note that the skin has a surface area of approximately 1.5 to 2 square meters in adults and weighs about 8-10 pounds, which is significantly larger than the other organs listed.
+Step 4: Review the functions and relative sizes of the lungs, heart, and liver.
+While these organs are vital and large, they are smaller in size compared to the skin.

-Step 5: Conclude that the skin is the largest organ in the human body based on its size, weight, and functional importance.
+Step 5: Conclude that the skin is the largest organ in the human body based on its extensive coverage and multifunctional role.

 Watch next